mmenestret/mmenestret.github.io/_posts/2018-11-06-semi-monoid.md

 # What the hell is it for ?

-_Monoids_ is a functional programming constructs that embodies the notion of combining things together, often in order to reduce things into one thing and because that combining operation is associative, it can be parallelized.
+_Monoids_ is a functional programming constructs that __embodies the notion of combining "things" together__, often in order to reduce "things" into one "thing".
+Given that the combining operation is associative, it can be __parallelized__.

-And that's a BIG deal.
+And that's a __BIG__ deal.

 As a simple illustration, this is what you can do, absolutely fearlessly when you know your type `A` forms a _monoid_ under `combine` with identity `id`:

-- You have a huge, large, massive list of `A`s
+- You have a huge, large, massive list of `A`s that you want to reduce into a single `A`
 - You have a cluster of N nodes and a master node
 - You split your huge, large, massive list of `A`s in N sub lists
-- You distribute each sub lists to a different node of your cluster
+- You distribute each sub list to a node of your cluster
-- Each node reduce their respective lists by `combining` their elements 2 by 2 until they have 1 final element left
+- Each node reduce its own sub list by `combining` its elements 2 by 2 down to 1 final element
-- Once done, they send back their intermediary results to the master nodes
+- They send back their results to the master node
-- The master node only has N intermediary values to `combine` down (in the same order as the sub lists these final values were produced from) to a final result
+- The master node only has N intermediary results to `combine` down (in the same order as the sub lists these intermediary results were produced from, remember, associativity !) to a final result

-You successfully, without any fear of messing things up, parallelized, almost for free, a process on a huge list thanks to monoids.
+You successfully, without any fear of messing things up, parallelized, almost for free, a reduction process on a huge list thanks to _monoids_.

 Does it sound familiar ?
 That's naively how fork-join operations works on Spark !
 Thank you _monoids_ !